Bourj Hammoud massacre: Raphael Boghossian Indictment

-The Criminals Flee
+Escape

-In 1987, before the three brothers could be sentenced, Panos, Raffi and Hratch Nahabedian contrived under mysterious circumstances to escape the prison of Roumieh, where they had been detained by the police since 1985.
+In 1988, before the three brothers could be sentenced, Panos, Raffi and Hratch Nahabedian contrived under mysterious circumstances to escape the prison of Roumieh, where they had been detained by the police since 1985.

-An international warrant was out for their arrest.

-The Sentence
+Sentence

 On 10 December 1994, after 9 years of trial, the Lebanese court sentenced Panos, Raffi and Hratch Nahabedain in absentia to death, commuted by the law of 84/91 to life imprisonment with hard labour.
 The Court declared Raphael Boghossian not guilty, the proofs provided by the 3 criminals not being sufficient to condemn him.

+Later, an international warrant from Interpol, a red notice, was out for their arrest.